stefwalter/blog/content/technical/open-source-as-a-service.md

 take an engineering team seriously if they haven't figured out how their team members can get a change rapidly deployed.

-As Open Source, I don't see us having pulled this off.
-Not yet.
+As Open Source, we have all the ingredients to have a decisive advantage here.
+To effectively collaborate on services with contributors across humanity.

 Lets try to craft a playbook to achieve this basic capability that drives Open Source: The ability to change code and interact